Technical Accident Reconstruction Team

 In 2007 the Milford Police Department began leasing a second Harley Davidson Police Motorcycle.
 Every year this leased motorcycle is turned back in for a newer model.

 The Motorcycle Unit is supervised by Captain Craig Frye.
-The Motor Unit is comprised of Officer Joe McKenna, Officer Josh Joki and Officer Richard Addonizio.
+The Motor Unit is comprised of Officer Joe McKenna, Sergeant Josh Joki and Officer Richard Addonizio.
 All these Officers have completed an intensive Police Motorcycle Operator’s course.

 The Milford Police Department believes strongly in focusing on community policing which is important in combating crime and improving the quality of life for the citizens of